easonchen0816/Sound_Effect_Detection/README.md

                            CUDA device ID
 ```

-For example, if we want to create a SED annotation file with 20000 data from `/home/henry/tomofun_modules/all_device_data/meta_furbo3_data.csv` to `/home/easonchen/sound_automation_retrain/Data/training_set.csv`, we can execute the following command:
+For example, if we want to create a SED annotation file with 20000 data from `/home/henry/tomofun_modules/all_device_data/meta_furbo3_data.csv` to `/home/easonchen/sound_automation_retrain/Data/training_set.csv` and use `gpu0`, we can execute the following command:

 ```bash
 #!/bin/bash